 In daoist tradition, legends are sometimes held in higher regard than actual events, as to a daoist, the moral behind a story can be more significant than the actual occurrence.
 Therefore, to many practitioners, it does not matter whether Zhang San Feng truly existed or whether he created Taijiquan, what matters is understanding concepts which are connected to his story such as the symbolism behind the graceful and agile crane locked in eternal battle with the flexible coiling snake, how the concept of these two creatures relates to daoist esoteric belief, and more importantly their relation to Yin and Yang theory which is central to Taijiquan practice.

-There are records such as the Dayue taihe shanzhi (the Great Taihe Mountain History) from the Ming dynasty era (1368-1644), that do speak of a historical Zhang Sanfeng.
-According to such sources Zhang Sanfeng was a wandering daoist who, like others before him and during his time practiced internal daoist alchemy.
+There are records such as the Dayue taihe shanzhi (the Great Taihe Mountain History) from the Ming dynasty era (1368-1644), which do speak of a historical Zhang Sanfeng.
+According to such sources Zhang Sanfeng was a wandering daoist who, like others before him and during his time, practiced internal daoist alchemy.
 Zhang Sanfeng was also said to have been skilled with the sword as well as the bow and arrow.